Wondering how to make money from hyper-casual games?

 How engaged are players in the top 25% of hyper-casual games?

-The top hyper-casual games of 2021 had an average session length of five minutes and about five sessions a day per user.
+The top hyper-casual games had an average session length of six minutes in 2022 – one minute more than in 2021.
 This may be shorter than in most other genres, but it’s good enough to monetize hyper-casual players.

 Just like with all other genres, you also need to track user-level monetization metrics like eCPMs, ARPU, ARPDAU, and LTV in hyper-casual games.